realbogart/tmux-telescope/README.md

 This is a *fuzzy finder* tool for [tmux](https://github.com/tmux/tmux), installed using [tpm](https://github.com/tmux-plugins/tpm), inspired by [nvim-telescope](https://github.com/nvim-telescope/telescope.nvim) and powered by [fzf](https://github.com/junegunn/fzf).
 A big thank you to the authors of these amazing tools.

-Note: Early in development, and supports only one *picker* so far!
+Note: Early in development, and supports only a few *pickers* so far.

 ## Requirements